nvidia-holoscan/meta-tegra-holoscan/README.md

-# OpenEmbedded/Yocto layer for NVIDIA Clara Holoscan
+# OpenEmbedded/Yocto layer for NVIDIA Holoscan

-This layer adds OpenEmbedded recipes and sample build configurations to build BSPs for NVIDIA Clara Developer Kits that feature support for discrete GPUs (dGPU), AJA Video Systems I/O boards, and the Clara Holoscan SDK.
-These BSPs are built on a developer's host machine and are then flashed onto a Clara Developer Kit using provided scripts.
+This layer adds OpenEmbedded recipes and sample build configurations to build BSPs for NVIDIA Holoscan Developer Kits that feature support for discrete GPUs (dGPU), Rivermax, AJA Video Systems I/O boards, and the NVIDIA Holoscan SDK.
+These BSPs are built on a developer's host machine and are then flashed onto a Holoscan Developer Kit using provided scripts.

-This is an add-on layer to the [meta-tegra](https://github.com/OE4T/meta-tegra) BSP layer with additions to enable the discrete GPU (dGPU) and other hardware drivers and toolkits that are used by the Clara Holoscan SDK.
+This is an add-on layer to the [meta-tegra](https://github.com/OE4T/meta-tegra) BSP layer with additions to enable the discrete GPU (dGPU) and other hardware drivers and toolkits that are used by the NVIDIA Holoscan SDK.

 ## Supported Boards